oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Let's generate some requests to see what happens

-  1. In the OCI Cloud Shell type the following replacing `<External IP>` with your load balancers IP address  (Be prepared for an error)
+  1. In the OCI Cloud Shell type the following replacing (Be prepared for an error)

-  - `curl -i -k  -u jack:password https://store.<external ip>.nip.io/store/stocklevel`
+  - `curl -i -k  -u jack:password https://store.$EXTERNAL_IP.nip.io/store/stocklevel`

   ```
 HTTP/2 200